fanappics/buoy/README.md

 ## Live Style Guide and Documentation

+This project follows the Vue style guide: https://vuejs.org/v2/style-guide/ and the https://standardjs.com/ style guide.

 This project uses [Vue Styleguiedist](https://github.com/vue-styleguidist/vue-styleguidist) to maintain a living styleguide

 ### Updating the style guide

 1. When adding/updating a component you have [several options](https://github.com/vue-styleguidist/vue-styleguidist/blob/master/docs/Documenting.md)
-   - JDoc as demonstrated in [b-button](./src/components/BHeader/BHeader.vue)
+   - JDoc as demonstrated in [b-header](./src/components/BHeader/BHeader.vue)
    - A [Readme.md](src/components/BButton/Readme.md) referenced in the `.vue` file
 1. Run `npm run styleguide`
 1. See the thing live at `localhost:6060`